Recently, some expectant moms asked for tips on building a newborn cloth diaper stash to use while practicing elimination communication from birth.

 - (6) Cloth-eez Birdseye Flats, organic cotton, half size

 - (6) Newborn Fitted Cloth Diapers (from a mixture of brands)

 - (3) Babee Greens Classic Wool Diaper Covers, size Newborn 6-12 lbs or Small 8-18 lbs

 - Or 6-8 polyester cloth diaper covers, size Newborn

-- (1) Truly Charis pull-on interlock wool cover, size Newborn (for wearing with fitted diapers)
+- (1) Pull-on wool cover, size Newborn (for wearing with fitted diapers)

 - (6) Newborn All-in-One (AIO) Cloth Diapers (to use at night)